-I am a farmer and I want to show the customer the reality of a plate with farm, local products and artisan cuisine.
+I am a farmer and I want to show the customer the reality of a plate with farm, local products and artisanal cuisine.
 Wheat and buckwheat flours are grown on my plots in Meursault.
 He is a farmer friend who sows and cultivates cereals.
 After the harvest, the cereals are ground on stone millstones.
 These flours allow us to prepare the dough for our pies and desserts.

-To be healthy, you have to eat healthy!
+To be healthy you have to eat healthy!